Temples in and around Thirunelveli

 The temple has a rock-cut sanctum carved out of a hill and several mandapams surrounding it.
 There are also shrines to Natarajar and Dakshinamūrti here.
 The Saravanapoikai tank is located adjacent to the hill.
 The diamond studded Vel held by Subramaniyar is of great beauty.

 The beautiful Temple, the temple tank and the Kuravan Malai (Western Ghats) give the town a beautiful look and feel.

 Sthala Vruksham: Vilvam

 An ancient Shiva Temple.
 The temple was built by King Kulasekara Pandian.
 There is peedam for the King Kulasekar Pandian , his 4 brothers and Vadukachi amman in the temple.

 Ervadi is around 6 kms North of Valliyur (There is another more popular Erwadi near Rameswaram).

-Location: This Divya desam is situated at 47 kms South of Tirunelveli past Nanguneri en route Nagarkoil in NH 7.
+Thirukkurungudi is situated at 47 kms South of Thirunelveli past Nanguneri en route Nagarkoil in NH 7.
 It is 15 kms South-West of Nanguneri Divya desam.
-The nearest railway station is Valliyur, the next (stop) station after Tirunelveli and Thirukkurungudi is 10 kms from Valliyur and can be reached by an auto.
+The nearest railway station is Valliyur which is about 10 kms away.

 - Thirukurungudi is a holy Divyadesa complex of 5 temples and 5 Nambis (“Nambu” in Tamil means believe and “Nambi” means believed by all).